bxparks/AceWire/examples/AutoBenchmark/README.md

 ## Results

-The following tables show the number of microseconds taken for sending 11 bytes to the DS3231 RTC chip.
-Each byte sends 8 bits, plus an extra response bit from the slave device is read, for a total of 9 bits.
+The following tables show the number of microseconds taken to send 11 bytes to the DS3231 RTC chip.
+Each byte sends 8 bits, and reads a response bit from the slave device, for a total of 9 bits.

+The "eff kbps" is the transfer speed in bits per second, which includes the overhead of the START and STOP conditions.

 On AVR processors, the "fast" options are available using one of the digitalWriteFast libraries whose `digitalWriteFast()` functions can be up to 50X faster if the `pin` number and `value` parameters are compile-time constants.
-In addition, the `digitalWriteFast` functions reduce flash memory consumption by 600-700 bytes for `SoftTmiFastInterface`, `SoftSpiFastInterface`, `HardSpiFastInterface`, and `SimpleWireFastInterface` compared to their non-fast equivalents.
+In addition, the `digitalWriteFast` functions reduce flash memory consumption by 600-700 bytes compared to their non-fast equivalents.

 ### Arduino Nano